• Skip to primary navigation

 I've always been attracted to Hasselback potatoes but never made them or knew much about them until now.
 I think potatoes are irresistible in almost any form - baked, mashed, roasted, french fried... but there is something about Hasselbacks that grab the eye - they look like a work of art - an exotic caterpillar - an accordion.

-They key to making Hasselback Potatoes is to make lots of slices across the whole length of a potato, leaving enough in tact at the bottom to hold the potato together.
-When the potato is baked, it fans open.
+They key to making Hasselback Potatoes is to cut lots of slices across the whole length of a potato, while also leaving enough of the potato intact at the bottom, to hold the potato together.
+Here's how to do that:

 how to make hasselback potatoes | Panning The Globe